berry-lang/berry_doc/docs/source/en/Chapter-1.rst

 1.1 Introduction
 ----------------

-Berry is an ultra-lightweight dynamically typed embedded scripting language.
-The language primarily supports procedural programming, as well as object-oriented programming and functional programming.
-An important design goal of Berry is to run on embedded devices with very limited memory, so the language is highly streamlined.
-Nevertheless, Berry remains a feature-rich scripting language.
+Berry is an ultra-lightweight, dynamically typed embedded scripting language designed for resource-constrained environments.
+The language primarily supports procedural programming, with additional support for object-oriented and functional programming paradigms.
+Berry's key design goal is to run efficiently on embedded devices with very limited memory, making the language highly streamlined while maintaining rich scripting capabilities.

 1.2 Start using
 ---------------